Are energy prices going down?

 If you would like to see the savings you could get from a solar & battery system, click the button below.
 Just answer a few quick questions, and we’ll provide an estimate.

-UK energy bills have fallen since the peak of the energy price crisis, but are likely to rise again before the end of the year.
+UK energy bills have fallen since the peak of the energy price crisis, but are on the rise again.

-Energy costs are still well above their pre-2022 level.
-They seem unlikely to drop back down to the pre-2022 level for the foreseeable future, if ever – including in January, when the first price cap of 2025 comes into effect.
+Energy costs are still well above their pre-2022 level, and seem unlikely to drop back down to the pre-2022 level for the foreseeable future, if ever – including in 2025.

 Annual electricity bill on the price cap, Jan 2024-Jan 2025